How Browser Favicons Affect Anxiety of Page Visitors Experiment ID: #7591

 |Treatment Name||Conv.
 Rate||Relative Difference||Confidence|

 This experiment has a required sample size of 387 in order to be valid.
-Since the experiment had a total sample size of 831, and the level of confidence is above 95% and the statistical power is not above 80%, the experiment results are not valid.
+Since the experiment had a total sample size of 831, and the level of confidence is above 95% the experiment results are valid.

 Flux Metrics Affected